-At this time, Ansys has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Ansys has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Ansys has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Notably, Ansys has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report